-If you are in the market to buy the Best Smart TV in India, here is a quick 5-minute guide you must read before buying it.
+If you are in the market to buy a Smart TV in India, here is a quick 5-minute guide you must read before buying it.

-I have also shared some of the best and latest Smart Tv suggestions at the end.
-But read the basics about the current TV technologies and features that you must have in your next TV.
+I have also shared some latest Smart TVs at the end.
+But read the basics about the current TV technologies and features you must have in your next TV.
 Also, once you read this guide, no salesman in the TV shop will be able to trick you into buying a bad product.

 You must consider many factors before making a purchase, like display type, size of your room, sound output, display resolution, connectivity to your smartphone, refresh rate, Android version, etc.

 Smart TV Buying Guide India – How To Buy an Excellent TV in 2022

 Before We Begin Our TV Buying Guide Here are some articles that you can explore later:

 Smart TV Buying Guide 2022 – There is utmost confusion in terms of which display type is right.
 For starters, don’t buy an LCD panel TV (its old technology) buy an LED display TV.

 LCD vs LED vs OLED vs PLASMA VS QLED

 Quick Tips :